-Dutch Warmblood Size and Lifespan
+Dutch Warmblood Size

-Color and Markings
+Colors and Markings

 Unique Characteristics of the Dutch Warmblood

-Dutch Warmbloods are solid horses that tend to live longer lives due to the strict requirements that have been placed on the breeding of stallions and elite mares—for example, horses are disqualified from breeding for congenital eye defects, overbites or underbites, or a lack of symmetry in their stifles, hooves, hocks, or movement.
-Issues such as osteochondrosis in the hock or stifle is not allowed.
-All Dutch Warmbloods are selected to be uncomplicated to handle and ride.
+Dutch warmbloods are solid horses that tend to live healthy lives due to the strict requirements that have been placed on breeding.
+For example, horses are disqualified from breeding for congenital eye defects, overbites or underbites, or a lack of symmetry in their stifles (leg joints), hooves, hocks, or movement.
+Still, some arthritis and other joint issues are seen in this breed.

-Champion and Celebrity Dutch Warmblood
+Champion and Celebrity Dutch Warmblood Horses

-Is the Dutch Warmblood Right for You?
+Is the Dutch Warmblood Horse Right for You?

 More Horse Breeds